Laser Eye Surgery Consultation

 Some risks of LASIK include:

-Wavefront-guided PRK is a more customized approach to laser eye surgery.
-Much of the procedure is similar to standard PRK, but the laser process is calculated to the patient’s unique eye measurements.
+Photo-refractive keratectomy (PRK) was introduced before LASIK and is still common today.
+Wavefront-guided PRK is similar to standard PRK, but the laser process is customized to the patient’s unique eye measurements.
 As a result, vision correction is more accurate than standard PRK.

-Photo-refractive keratectomy (PRK) was introduced before LASIK and is still common today.
-PRK surgery begins with the surgeon removing the epithelium (thin outer layer of the cornea).
-Then, with wavefront-guided PRK, a computer-guided laser removes cornea tissue based on the patient’s custom eye measurements and prescription.
+PRK surgery begins with the surgeon removing the epithelium (the thin outer layer of the cornea).
+Then, a computer-guided laser removes corneal tissue based on the patient’s custom eye measurements and prescription.

 Post-Operative Aftercare